jabber-tools/cognitive-services-speech-sdk-rs/README.md

 We are supporting MacOS **arm64_x86_64** architecture.

 In order to build on MacOS, download respective binaries of MS Speech SDK(v1.23.0) from [here](https://www.dropbox.com/s/w78qg20r60dm5ar/MicrosoftCognitiveServicesSpeech-XCFramework-1.23.0.zip?dl=0).
-You can also download [the latest MacOS Speech SDK from MS page](https://aka.ms/csspeech/macosbinary) but these are the latest binaries so current version of this library might be not tested with them and working well.
+You can also download [the latest MacOS Speech SDK from MS page](https://aka.ms/csspeech/macosbinary) but these are the latest version of MS Speech SDK and might be not tested and working well with current version of **cognitive-services-speech-sdk-rs**.

-Once downloaded extract the content of the zip file (subfolder **MicrosoftCognitiveServicesSpeech.xcframework/macos-arm64_x86_64**) into dedicated folder, e.g. **/Users/xxx/speechsdk**.
+Once downloaded, extract the content of the zip file (subfolder **MicrosoftCognitiveServicesSpeech.xcframework/macos-arm64_x86_64**) into dedicated folder, e.g. **/Users/xxx/speechsdk**.
 The content of the directory should look as follows:

 ```
 ➜  cd /Users/xxx/speechsdk